DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/annotation/classification-annotation.rst

 Installing tkteach
 ------------------
 Prior to installing tkteach, you must have an environment set up with Python, PIL, and tkiner.
-Once you have that environment set up, go to https://github.com/rmones/tkteach and clone the repository somewhere accessible.
+Once you have that environment set up, go to `this link <https://daoairoboticsinc-my.sharepoint.com/:u:/g/personal/xchen_daoai_com/EbnJb56ga5VGmjSjkV2279wB3andyLOdtg-xfdDzBLe2Tg?e=UOp96H>`_ and download the .zip file, OR go to https://github.com/rmones/tkteach and clone the repository somewhere accessible.